michaelsalton/michaelsalton/README.md

 ### Hello World 👋 I'm Michael Salton.

-I'm interested in game development, computer graphics, and mobile.
+I'm interested in computer graphics and game development.

 <!--
 **michaelsalton/michaelsalton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.